History of Methodism in the United States: Modern history

 The holiness revival was primarily among people of Methodist persuasion, who felt that the church had once again become apathetic, losing the Wesleyan zeal.
 Some important events of this revival were the writings of Phoebe Palmer during the mid-19th century, the establishment of the first of many holiness camp meetings at Vineland, New Jersey in 1867, and the founding of Asbury College (1890), and other similar institutions in the US around the turn of the 20th century.
 The Allegheny Conference of the Wesleyan Methodist Church entered into a schism with the rest of the Wesleyan Methodist Church, a Methodist denomination in the holiness movement, because it favored a connexional polity and opposed the merger of the Wesleyan Methodist Church with the Pilgrim Holiness Church; while the rest of the Wesleyan Methodist Church became the Wesleyan Church, the Allegheny Conference of the Wesleyan Methodist Church became the Allegheny Wesleyan Methodist Connection, which today, is one of the largest denominations in the conservative holiness movement.
+The conservative holiness movement includes other denominations such as the Bible Methodist Connection of Churches and Evangelical Methodist Church Conference, among others.

-In response to growing division, denominational leaders from across theological perspectives negotiated the Protocol of Reconciliation and Grace Through Separation in January 2020, which proposed a peaceful split allowing traditionalist congregations to depart with their property and assets.
+In response to growing division in the mainline United Methodist Church, denominational leaders from across theological perspectives negotiated the Protocol of Reconciliation and Grace Through Separation in January 2020, which proposed a peaceful split allowing traditionalist congregations to depart with their property and assets.
 In 2022, a schism within the United Methodist Church led to many traditionalist United Methodist theologians, clergy and laity forming the Global Methodist Church after several modernist United Methodist clergy announced that they would not abide by the denomination's Book of Discipline concerning issues on human sexuality.
-Following the launch, thousands of congregations began disaffiliating from the UMC under Paragraph 2553 of the Book of Discipline, which allowed local churches to leave if two-thirds of their members approved and all financial obligations were met before December 31, 2023.
+Prior to the establishment of the Global Methodist Church, some United Methodist congregations had already left the UMC to join the Free Methodist Church and Evangelical Methodist Church, traditionalist Methodist denominations aligned with the Wesleyan-Holiness movement.
+Other former United Methodist congregations joined various conservative Methodist denominations, such as the Congregational Methodist Church, Methodist Protestant Church and Southern Congregational Methodist Church, or became members of the Association of Independent Methodists.
+Following the launch of the Global Methodist Church, thousands of congregations began disaffiliating from the UMC under Paragraph 2553 of the Book of Discipline, which allowed local churches to leave if two-thirds of their members approved and all financial obligations were met before December 31, 2023.
 By the end of 2023, more than 7,500 U.S. congregations, about one-quarter of all UMC churches, had voted to disaffiliate, with many joining the GMC or becoming independent Methodist bodies.
 The UMC Judicial Council later ruled that entire annual conferences could not collectively disaffiliate, limiting that right to individual churches.